 Stoats and ferrets are major threats to the Kiwis.
 Stoats alone account for over 50% of Kiwi deaths in New Zealand.
 Ecology groups are using Goodnature™ quick-kill trapping technology to control Stoats, Ferrets and other predators that eat the Kiwi eggs and young.

 As the name suggests, Little penguins are the smallest type of penguins weighing in at 1.2KG and growing only 32cm.
 The plumage of the penguin is a blueish-gray color.
 These penguins only live around 6-7 years in the wild but in rare cases have lived 25 years in captivity.
 Little penguins mostly eat small fish.

 Little Penguins lay their eggs between July and September.
 The incubation period lasts about 36 days before the chicks are born.
 Little penguins take up to 8 weeks to fledge.
 The Penguins are an extremely curious species.
 Zoos have noticed that the penguins seem extremely friendly towards keepers.
 That’s one reason why Zoos typically show Penguin feeding as an exhibit.

 Little Penguins have many predators.
 Some examples include Dogs, Cats, and Foxes.
 However, Stoats and Ferrets pose the most danger to this species.

-Ecology groups are using Goodnature™ humane trapping technology to control Ferrets, Stoats, and other predators that eat Little Penguins.
+Ecology groups are using Goodnature™ quick-kill trapping technology to control Ferrets, Stoats, and other predators that eat Little Penguins.

 The Mountain Lion is one of the largest species of cats native to America.
 This mammal can live up to 20 years and males can weigh almost 200 pounds.
 The Mountain Lion hunts Rabbits, Elk, Birds, and of course, Deer.
 Mountain Lions are extremely territorial animals.